developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 product: Enterprise Browser
 layout: guide.html
 ---

 ## Overview

-Apps made with Enterprise Browser 1.3 and higher are able to perform DOM injection, the ability insert CSS, JavaScript and/or meta tags into the DOM without modifying the underlying application.
-This permits features, capabilities and even the look of one or more server-based Enterprise Browser app pages to be modified at runtime using DOM elements referenced from in a text file stored on the device.
+Apps made with Enterprise Browser 1.3 and higher are able to perform DOM injection, which inserts CSS, JavaScript and/or meta tags into a running app without modifying the underlying app.
+This permits features, capabilities and even the look and feel of part or all of any app to be modified or customized at runtime **<u>without changing the original app</u>**.

+This can be useful, for example, to inject EB's JavaScript API libraries or other business logic into an SAP ITSmobile or other app for which there's no way to edit the source.
+DOM injection occurs after the page is completely loaded, ensuring that page modifications are applied only after [the DOM](enterprise-browser/1-8/guide/dominjection/#whatisthedom) is ready for them.

-DOM injection is enabled by default in EB 1.3 and higher apps, and is **activated by the &lt;CustomDOMElements&gt; tag in the &lt;Application&gt; section** of the app's `Config.xml` file.
+DOM injection is enabled by default and is **activated by the &lt;CustomDOMElements&gt; tag in the &lt;Application&gt; section** of the app's `Config.xml` file.
 This tag must contain a fully qualified path to the device-resident "tags" file, which is required for DOM injection.
-This file defines the DOM element(s) to be injected and the names of the pages to receive injections whenever they're displayed. **Injected CSS and JavaScript can be local, server-based or in combination**.
+This file defines the DOM element(s) to be injected and the names of (or a string or HTML element contained on) the page(s) to receive injections whenever they're displayed. **Injected CSS and JavaScript can be local, server-based or in combination**.
 Meta tags must be specified and fully contained within the tags file.
 No special licensing is required.

-### What is "the DOM"?
-In the context of modern web programming, **the "DOM" refers to HTML5 as it appears when running**.
-While the code of an HTML5 app might define certain variables, those variables contain no values until the app is executed.
-Therefore, it's accurate to think of the DOM as an HTML5 app that's in use, and of DOM injection as changes made to a running app that take effect immediately.

-The DOM injection tags file (i.e. `mytags.txt`) follows a syntax similar to that of ordinary HTML tags for including scripts, style sheets and meta data.
-Parts of the tags as they apply to DOM injection are explained below.

-### Substitution

-Android apps made with **EB 2.0 (and higher) can use [substitution variables](../configreference/#substitutionvariables)** such as those for the device's "primary directory" (%PRIMARYDIR%) and an app's "install directory" (%INSTALLDIR%) in place of fully qualified (absolute) path names.
-This can help make coding easier and less error prone while simplifying enterprise deployment across varied devices. **Zebra recommends using substitution variables rather than absolute paths whenever possible**.

-**EB 2.0 and higher also supports [page-based actions](../pageactions)**, which can execute JavaScript code and/or predefined commands based on the contents of a page.
-In some instances, this feature can be used as a substitute for DOM injection with similar effect.

-#### DOM injection is supported by:

-* **Android apps that use the stock webkit**
-* **Windows Mobile/CE apps using the Zebra Webkit**
-* **Windows CE apps using the IE engine**

-**_DOM injection is NOT supported on Windows Mobile devices using the IE engine_**.

-#### Supports injection of:

-* JavaScript or CSS files stored locally on the device
-* JavaScript or CSS files stored on a server
-* Meta tags described in the `tags` file (stored on the device)
-* Local files specified using absolute paths or [EB substitution variables](../configreference/#substitutionvariables) (i.e. `%INSTALLDIR%`)
-* Elements (JavaScript, CSS and/or meta tags) on all navigated pages
-* Elements on specified pages
-* Elements on pages that contain a specified string
-* Elements on pages based on a URL

-> **Zebra recommends using substitution variables rather than absolute paths whenever possible**.

 ### Requirements